 The Springwater Corridor forms a major southeast segment of the 40-Mile Loop, a multi-use trail that circles the city of Portland, some of which is incomplete.
 The 21.5-mile Springwater Corridor extends from SE 4th Avenue at SE Ivon Street in Portland (near the Willamette River) to the town of Boring.
-Most of the trail is paved except for a short segment from Hogan heading east from Regg Road to Boring.
-Here, equestrians and mountain bikers will find their stride.
-In addition, there is a gap in the trail between 13th and 19th streets in Portland, which can be bridged by an on-road segment.
+The trail is paved the entire way.
+There is a gap in the trail between 13th and 19th streets in Portland, which can be bridged by an on-road segment.

 The Springwater's history stretches back to the early 1900s, when a rail line was built to bring people, produce and timber from areas south and east of Portland into the growing metropolis.
 Known variously as the Portland Traction Company Line, the Cazadero Line and the Bellrose Line, the railroad finally adopted the name of the Springwater Division Line, although neither the railroad nor the trail that bears the town's name ever reached this small community.

 As the automobile gained dominance, the Springwater line faded, and it finally ceased carrying passengers in 1958.
 Freight- and timber-hauling operations continued for three more decades, but by the 1980s derailments were common along the aging Springwater line.
 Portland eventually bought the railroad corridor for a multi-use trail.